supranational/vdf-fpga/README.md

 # VDF FPGA Competition Baseline Model

-This repository contains the modular squaring multiplier baseline design for the VDF low latency multiplier FPGA competition.
+This repository contains the modular squaring multiplier baseline design for the VDF (Verifiable Delay Function) low latency multiplier FPGA competition.
+For more information about the research behind VDFs see <https://vdfresearch.org/>.

 The goal of the competition is to create the fastest (lowest latency) 1024 bit modular squaring circuit possible targeting the AWS F1 FPGA platform.
 Up to $100k in prizes is available across two rounds of the competition.
-For additional detail see **TODO**.
+For additional detail see [FPGA Contest](https://supranational.atlassian.net/wiki/spaces/VA/pages/36569208/FPGA+Contest) on the [VDF Alliance](https://supranational.atlassian.net/wiki/spaces/VA/overview) page.

+Official competition rules can be found in [FPGA_Competition_Official_Rules_and_Disclosures.pdf](FPGA_Competition_Official_Rules_and_Disclosures.pdf).

+For a step by step walkthrough of how to get started, with screenshots, see [Getting Started](https://supranational.atlassian.net/wiki/spaces/VA/pages/37847091/Getting+Started).

 ## Function